klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * [SerialBrute](https://github.com/NickstaDB/SerialBrute)
 * [BaRMIe](https://github.com/NickstaDB/BaRMIe)

-Nick is an expert code reviewer and one of the major experts about JAVA deserialization issues, you can find out more about his work [here](https://www.cognitous.co.uk/).
+Nicky is an expert code reviewer and one of the major experts about JAVA deserialization issues, you can find out more about his work [here](https://www.cognitous.co.uk/).

 #### References